Skip to content

 • between different users on the internet.

-This is because the benefits of ODR are that it does not require you to meet the other person online.
-Therefore, it is a quick and easy way of resolving a dispute without looking for an ADR entity to offer a more thorough process.
+This is because ODR does not require you to meet the other person online.
+Therefore, it is a quick and easy way to resolve a dispute without seeking an ADR entity to provide a more thorough process.

 Some key users of ODR include PayPal and eBay, which use an assisted negotiation software to deal with low-level consumer disputes.